 - The Student Loan Ombudsman helps families and prospective students identify alternate resources of funding and minimize student loan debt.
 Also, the Ombudsman can show college graduates how to understand loan repayment options and identify debt relief programs and resolve complaints.

 - The Earned Income Tax Credit (EITC) is a special tax break tailored for low- and moderate-income workers.
 To be eligible, individuals must have earned income or certain disability income.
 The Department supports the District’s EITC campaign through a contract with Capital Area Asset Builders.
-Free tax preparation services for the 2020 tax season are also available on a modified schedule.
+See free tax preparation services to find locations near you.